openebs/openebs/contribute/design/1.x/cstor-operator/doc.md

 2. Replacing block devices should not be already in use by the same cStor pools.

-3. Replacing another block device in the raid group is not allowed when any of the block device in the same raid group is undergoing replacement.
+3. Replacing another block device in the raid group is not allowed when any of the block device in the same raid group is undergoing replacement[How admission server can detect it?
+It can be verified by checking for `openebs.io/bd-predecessor` annotation in the block device claims of block devices present in the same raid group will not be empty].

 4. Steps to validate whether someone(other CSPC or local PV) already claimed replacing block device